opentracing/specification/project_organization.md

 - Provide feedback about possible priorities and/or specific proposals from the OTSC
 - Represent OpenTracing’s interests within their own organizations

+## OpenTracing Working Groups

+Working Group members meet regularly to discuss and define the OpenTracing project structure, as well as perform day-to-day project management duties.

+### Cross-Language Working Group

+The Cross-Language Working Group manages the OpenTracing APIs and ecosystem.
+In order to handle the growing volume of contributions, this working groups is tasked with overseeing the development and maintenance of the OpenTracing language APIs and contributed instrumentation.

+Any number of working group members are allowed; preferably at least two or more experts per language.
+Members with overlapping responsibilities divide the work amongst themselves.

+#### Responsibilities
+- Participate in Cross-Language Working Group sessions.
+- Develop protocols for proposing and resolving Issues and Pull Requests.
+- Triage backlogs for API and OT-contrib repositories.
+- Actively participate in PR reviews.
+- Work with OT-contrib maintainers to ensure instrumentations are not abandoned, have tags applied uniformly, and are well tested.
+- Ensure that APIs do not drift away from each other, or the core specification.
+- Inform the community with monthly activity summaries and versioning announcements.

 ## Contributed OpenTracing Support

 Repositories under [github.com/opentracing-contrib](https://github.com/opentracing-contrib) pertain to specific open-source software packages and projects.
 Each may have its own owners and internal policies regarding PRs, review requirements, and committer management.
 You can learn more about OpenTracing contributions via the [opentracing-contrib meta-repository](https://github.com/opentracing-contrib/meta).